Remote Storage Plugins#

 The ConnectorAdapter constructor receives no arguments from LMCache.
 The scheme should be set by calling the parent constructor with the scheme string.

-The create_connector method receives a ConnectorContext object containing the URL, event loop, local CPU backend, config, and metadata.
+The create_connector method receives a ConnectorContext object containing the URL, event loop, local CPU backend, config, metadata, and plugin_name.

 1. Install your connector package in the LMCache environment